ju-nmd2023/creative-coding-final-project-group-9-o/README.md

 ## Overview

 SoMoS transforms smartphones into interactive instruments that control both sound and visuals.
 Participants use their phone's motion sensors (accelerometer, gyroscope) and microphone to influence a shared stage display, creating an emergent collective performance.
+A deployment is available [here](https://somos.boredvico.dev).

+## Generative AI Disclaimer

+This project was developed with the help of Generative AI tools.
+All architectural decisions, as well as artistic direction were fully controlled by me.
+AI supported by making implementations and refactors on code, as well as the CSS and HTML.

+*No generative AI was used* for the project report, nor was it used to generate images or video.

 ## Features